 That this law may be referred to as the "EMERGENCY MANAGEMENT LAW".

-The purpose of this plan is to establish the XYZ First Nation Emergency Management Program, to outline the requirements for an Emergency Plan to govern the provision of necessary services during an emergency or anticipated emergency and the procedures under and the manner in which the responses will be coordinated, and to define the duties and responsibilities of certain departments and agencies with respect to Emergency Management..
+The purpose of this plan is to establish the XYZ First Nation Emergency Management Program, to outline the requirements for an Emergency Plan to govern the provision of necessary services during an emergency or anticipated emergency and the procedures under and the manner in which the responses will be coordinated, and to define the duties and responsibilities of certain departments and agencies with respect to Emergency Management.

 Section 2 - DEFINITIONS AND INTERPRETATION